amzn/oss-dashboard/README.md

 !!!oss-dashboard now requires PostgreSQL - README needs updating.
 For the sqlite version, see the 0.2 release!!!

+Changes to make:

+1) Postgres now needed.
+2) Describe how to configure postgres.
+3) Drop the SQLite requirement.
+4) Gemfile means you can now bundle install the rubygem files.
+5) Need to fix the hardcoding of filenames/database name in the util.rb file.
+6) Document --xsync, though note that the metadata syncing specifically shouldn't be trusted yet.

+---

 ![Screenshot](screenshots/BasicDashboardExample.png?raw=true)

 There are three phases to generating the dashboard.